Anarchism in the Netherlands: 20th century

-In 1904, F.D.
-Nieuwenhuis founded the International Anti-Militarist Association (Internationale Anti-Militaristische Vereniging, IAMV).
+In 1904, Nieuwenhuis founded the International Anti-Militarist Association (Internationale Anti-Militaristische Vereniging, IAMV).

 In 1907 the International Anarchist Congress of Amsterdam took place.

-In 1918 the Socialist Partij (SP) was founded, which was a radical socialist and republican party, closely associated with the NAS.
+In 1918 the Socialistische Partij (SP) was founded, which was a radical socialist and republican party, closely associated with the NAS.
 Its program included the introduction of a republic, free school tuition, the introduction of an eight-hour working day, the fight against alcohol abuse and a ban on child labor.

 In March 1918, the socialist Workers Youth Central (Arbeiders Jeugd Centrale, AJC) emerged, which was founded as a youth organization by the Nederlands Verbond van Vakverenigingen ("Dutch Federation of Trade Unions") and the SDAP.
 During the Second World War, in August 1940, the AJC was discontinued, but some activities continued underground.
 After the war, the AJC was re-established and since the youth had less interest in the traditional AJC style, it was discontinued in February 1959.

 In 1921 the International Anti-Militarist Bureau (IAMB) was founded, followed by the International Anti-Militarist Commission (IAK) in 1926.
 The IAK promoted international cooperation, especially with the International Workers' Association in Berlin.
 Between 1929 and 1938, international congresses took place, among others in The Hague (1929), Frankfurt am Main (1929), Brussels (1932) and Montevideo (1933).

 The Nederlands Syndicalistische Verbond (NSV), from 1923 to 1940, was an anti-parliamentary force with an aim to destroy state structures.
 In November 1926, it introduced the term "anarcho-syndicalisme" to the Netherlands, together with Albert de Jong when he founded the Gemengde Syndicalistische Vereeniging.
 From 1932 to 1935 the NSV published the anarcho-syndicalist magazine Grondslagen.

 In 1924, near the Frisian town of Appelscha, anarchist youths organized the Pinksterlanddagen for the first time on the Ter Vrijheidsbezinning site.
 Since then, the village has had a reputation as a stronghold of socialism and anarchism, to which the Pinksterland Days still bear witness today.

 Of the 32 anti-militarist and pacifist organizations, which had around 25,000 members and existed between 1919 and 1932, a large number united together with a number of political and humanitarian organizations in the No more war federation (Nooit Meer Oorlog Federatie, NMOF).

 In 1937, Anton Levien Constandse and fifteen groups founded the Federation of Anarchists (Federatie van Anarchisten, FAN) to support the Federación Anarquista Ibérica (FAI).